Skip to Content

 If you have a low-lying placenta early in pregnancy, there is a good

-chance that as the lower uterus enlarges, the placenta's relative position will
+chance that it will get better on its own.
+As the lower uterus enlarges, the placenta's relative position will

-placenta previa, which can bleed heavily during labor.
+placenta previa.
+Placenta previa can bleed heavily during labor.

-Fortunately, about 90% of placenta previa cases diagnosed before the 20th week
+The good news is that about 90% of cases diagnosed before the 20th week

 Williams DE, Pridjian G (2011).
 Obstetrics.
 In RE Rakel, DP Rakel, eds., Textbook of Family Medicine, 8th ed., pp. 359–401.
 Philadelphia: Saunders.